hyperpy/hypercore-crypto/CODE_OF_CONDUCT.rst

 Overseeing the code of conduct
 ==============================

-The DatPy community, composed of volunteers, oversees the code of conduct, including addressing all incident reports.
+The Datpy community, composed of volunteers, oversees the code of conduct, including addressing all incident reports.
 Breaking the code of conduct may result in immediate expulsion from the Librehosters network.